 Osaka is also the best place to go shopping, because the city, traditionally known for merchants and traders, now boasts bustling shopping districts, such as Amerikamura and Tenjimbashi-suji Shopping Street

-Day 10 – Kyoto
+Day 10 – Osaka to Kyoto

-Day 11 – Western Kyoto
+Day 11 & 12 Kyoto

-In the western outskirts of Kyoto there is a popular tourist district called Arashiyama-Sagano.
-The big attraction in Arashiyama is its spectacular bamboo grove, one of the most beautiful natural environment in Japan.
+- the popular tourist district called Arashiyama-Sagano, on the western outskirts of Kyoto.
+The big attraction in Arashiyama is its spectacular bamboo grove, one of the most beautiful natural sights in Japan.
 A walk along the paths that cut through the bamboo groves reveals Sagano in all its beauty.
-If you want to know more about Western Kyoto click here: Arashiyama-Sagano: A Walk Through Western Kyoto
+If you want to know more about Western Kyoto check out our post ‘Arashiyama-Sagano: A Walk Through Western Kyoto’.

-Perhaps the single most impressive sight in all of Kyoto, Fushimi-Inari-Taisha is the head shrine of Inari, located in Fushimi-ku.
+- Fushimi-Inari-Taisha the head shrine of Inari located in Fushimi-ku, perhaps the single most impressive sight in all of Kyoto.
 The shrine sits at the base of a mountain named Inari and includes trails up the mountain to many smaller shrines which span 4 km.
 It takes approximately 3.5 hours to walk up.
-If you want to know more about Fushimi Inari & Western Kyoto click here: Fushimi Inari Taisha: A Walk Through Southern Kyoto
+If you want to know more about Fushimi Inari check out my post ‘Fushimi Inari Taisha: A Walk Through Southern Kyoto’.

 Day 13 – Nara Day-Trip